lmco/lm-mit-momentum22/README.md

 ./QGroundControl.AppImage # (or double-click)
 ```

 ### 4.1.
-Fix problem where PX4 running Gazebo can't connect to QGroundControl
+Fix problem where PX4 can't connect to QGroundControl

 Summary of [forum post solving this issue](https://discuss.px4.io/t/how-to-make-qgcontrol-connect-to-gazebo-simulation-instance-in-another-host-in-same-lan/9941):